MuhsonAli/Weather-API-Integration-Tool/README.md

 ```bash
 python weather_main.py
 ```
-Make sure to replace `your-username` with your actual GitHub username.
-When you add this content to a `README.md` file in your GitHub repository, GitHub will render the Markdown to display the content properly.

 ## Configuration
 To access weather data, an API key from OpenWeatherMap is required.
 Place your API key directly in the application's configuration section.